• Skip to primary navigation

 • Amounts vary from as low as $500 to $10,000 (maybe even more), and some employers even offer these amounts annually

-• Payments are made directly to the lender (so it's not like a signing bonus and you won't get the cash yourself)
+• Payments are sometimes made directly to the lender (so it's not like a signing bonus and you may not get the cash yourself, but you might)

 These Companies Offer Student Loan Repayment Assistance